Holistic Multi-Scale Inference of the Leverage Effect: Efficiency under Dependent Microstructure Noise: Introduction

 In this paper, we propose a novel multi-scale framework for estimating the leverage effect that explicitly accounts for microstructure noise exhibiting more flexible noise structures, allowing for stationary, dependent noise with nontrivial higher-order moments, which are commonly observed in empirical financial data.
 Specifically, we introduce two new estimators: the Subsampling-and-Averaging Leverage Effect (SALE) estimator and the Multi-Scale Leverage Effect (MSLE) estimator.
-Both estimators are constructed by adapting a base estimator modified from an estimator studied by \cite{aitsahalia2017EstimationContinuousDiscontinuous}.
 In particular, the MSLE estimator aggregates a series of weighted SALE estimators computed across multiple time scales, exploiting their complementary properties to achieve improved convergence rates.
 Our methodology draws inspiration from the principles underlying the Two-Scale Realized Volatility (TSRV) and Multi-Scale Realized Volatility (MSRV) estimators \citep{zhang2005TaleTwoTime, zhang2006EfficientEstimationStochastic, aitsahalia2011UltraHighFrequency}, but adapts and extends them for the specific task of estimating the leverage effect.
 Crucially, we do not merely use their methods as plug-in estimators for spot volatility; we develop a holistic multi-scale approach for the leverage effect itself.
 A key innovation in our construction is the use of a shifted window for estimating spot volatility, as illustrated schematically in Figure~\ref{fig:base-estimators-1} and \ref{fig:base-estimators-2}.
 This shift is important as it not only helps decouple noise components to achieve unbiasedness and variance reduction with respect to noise, but also fundamentally simplifies certain aspects of the multi-scale estimation procedure compared with the classical constructions in TSRV and MSRV.